System Design Space

 Length: 342 pages

-Practical DDD from Vlad Khononov: strategic and tactical design, microservices, EDA and Data Mesh.
+Practical DDD from Vlad Khononov: bounded contexts, ubiquitous language, tactical patterns, microservices, and Data Mesh.

 Book structure